How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

-You’ll get there fast with a little professional help.
+You’ll get there fast with our professional help.

 In this guide:

-- A physical therapy resume sample better than most.
+- A physical therapy resume example better than most.

 - How to write a resume for physical therapy jobs that gets things moving.